robn/quiz/README.md

   * and then delete them
 * something with mdadm, building fake error environments
 * zfs build support (`quiz-build-zfs` or something)
+* a config file, be way less hardcodey